-Before we move on to looking at the evidence for who else RDS was working with and what they were doing, we need to have a look under the hood of what Q actually is — the afore mentioned medium, or “mechanics” of the delivery.
+Now we need to have a look at the vehicle of what Q actually is — the afore mentioned medium, or “mechanics” of the delivery.

 And what we find when we look under the hood, is essentially an elaborate Game.
 A lot of its success seems to boil down to the fact that “puzzles” are fun.

 Over the last 30 years, story telling has taken on a new dimension — interactivity.
 Plots that involve the reader, sending them on a treasure hunt, or asking them to solve riddles to advance the narrative.
 They bridge a gap between the fantasy world and the real world, to create a Game in an Alternative Reality.
 So they are known as Alternative Reality Games, or ARGs.